Triller (app): Media exposure and controversies

-In August 2020, U.S. president Donald Trump signed an executive order which threatened to ban TikTok from operating within the United States, citing threats to national security, unless it was sold by ByteDance.
+That Summer, U.S. president Donald Trump signed an executive order which threatened to ban TikTok from operating within the United States, citing threats to national security, unless it was sold by ByteDance.
 The Trump administration stated that TikTok had until November 12, 2020, to assure the administration that the app did not pose any national security threats to the U.S. Following this order and news of possible purchases of TikTok's American operations by companies such as Oracle, Triller jumped from number 198 to number one in the App Store in the U.S., while TikTok dropped down to number three.
 The discussions surrounding TikTok's potential ban in the United States caused popular TikTok stars, including Charli D’Amelio and her family, to join Triller.
 Trump joined Triller himself and posted his first video on August 15, 2020.
 The video received over a million views within hours.

-In August 2020, Triller partnered with B2B music company 7digital, which will provide Triller with access to its catalogue of 80 million tracks and automatically report usage data to Sony Music, Warner Music Group, Universal Music Group and Merlin Network.
+On August 12, 2020, Triller partnered with B2B music company 7digital, which will provide Triller with access to its catalogue of 80 million tracks and automatically report usage data to Sony Music, Warner Music Group, Universal Music Group and Merlin Network.

+The number of Triller's app installations came under scrutiny when third-party analytics firm Apptopia estimated only 52 million lifetime installations of the app by August 2020, while Triller claimed 250 million.
+Triller threatened to sue Apptopia for publishing the report.
+By October 2020, Triller claimed to serve 100 million active monthly users, but this number was quickly disputed by six former employees interviewed by Business Insider.
+Within a few weeks of Triller's claim, employees shared screenshots of the company's internal analytics that showed less than 2.5 million active monthly users.

 On October 2, 2020, Triller signed licensing deals with the rights societies PRS for Music, GEMA, STIM and IMRO, and the publishers Concord, Downtown and Peermusic.

-On February 5, 2021, Universal Music Group removed its catalogue from Triller, citing unpaid music royalties.
+On February 5, 2021, Universal Music Group (UMG) pulled its library from Triller, citing unpaid music royalties.
+They alleged that Triller "shamefully withheld payments owed to our artists" and refused to negotiate future music licensing.
+Triller responded with the assertion that "relevant artists" were already partnered with Triller, so a deal with UMG was unnecessary.
+The two companies reached an expanded licensing agreement in May 2021.

 On March 24, 2021, Triller signed a licensing agreement with the National Music Publishers' Association.